Top 10 Sexiest Pics Of Jaime King On Instagram

 No. 10: Black-and-white

-Whether she is rocking glam gown, lingerie, or nothing at all, King always dazzles.
-Here is to taking that to the next level in the next decade.
+Whether she is rocking glam gowns, lingerie, or nothing at all, King always dazzles.
+Here’s to taking that to the next level in the next decade.